bciResearcher/CT-adaptTL/README.md

 To fine-tune the pre-trained model with GIST dataset, run:

 This process is likely to take some time.
-We have provided the fine-tuned models for each subject used in paper in above resources .
+We have provided the fine-tuned models for each subject used in paper in above [resources](https://github.com/yzmmmzjhu/CT-adaptTL#fine-tuned-models) .

 ## Model explaining
+To explain the fine-tuned models with openBMI dateset, run:

-To explain the fine-tuned models with MI test data in scheme1, run:
+To explain the fine-tuned models with GIST dateset, run:

 ## Results
 The classification results for our method and other competing methods are as follows: